Perseverative Autism: 3 Reasons It Happens and How You Can Manage It

 3) Set a Time Limit

 As a caveat, I’m not a huge fan of this one.
-Perseverative behaviors are often serving a need for your child.
+Perseverative behaviors, and even perseverative thoughts, are often serving a need for your child.
 By simply telling them that times up and they need to stop, the underlying problem isn’t being addressed.
 To make it worse, they are getting the message that their feelings aren’t valid, when the message really is that these feelings would better be expressed in a different way.

 That said, children with autism can get “stuck” on behaviors that they simply have a hard time stopping.
 You’ve made sure to validate their feelings, explore positive alternatives, and discover the root of the behavior, yet they just really love talking about sharks.
 Sometimes, you just have to put an end to it.

 The great thing about setting time limits is that it teaches kids valuable lessons about self-control.
 As I also discuss in my post on emotional regulation, self-control is a skill that needs to be learned.
 This is true for all children (and even adults!), but it’s especially true for our kids with autism.

 It’s ok to say, “hey, I know we like to talk about sharks, but our time is up and it’s now time to talk about something else.”
 Teaching your child that they need to set limits with their perseverative behaviors can teach them about the importance of balance and self-regulation.